Russ Harvey Consulting - Computer and Internet Services

 eComStation

-eComStation emerged out of the demand for continued support for OS/2 software, especially in Europe.
+eComStation emerged out of the demand for continued support for OS/2 software, primarily in Europe.

 eComStation is a reliable and secure operating system originally based on IBM OS/2 Warp, which delivers a proven virus free, no-downtime operating environment both for personal desktop use and industry needs where reliability is paramount.